 The processing, formulation, manufacturing, packaging, labeling, advertising and distribution of our products are subject to federal laws and regulation by one or more federal agencies, including the FDA, the FTC, the United States Department of Agriculture ("USDA") and the EPA.
 These activities are also regulated by various state, local and international laws and agencies of the states and localities in which our products are sold.
 Regulations may prevent or delay the introduction, or require the reformulation, of our products, which could result in lost sales and increased costs to us.
-A regulatory agency may not accept the evidence of safety for any new ingredients that we may want to market, may determine that a particular product or products or that parties use on the products we manufacture for them, or that we want to use on our products or that third parties want to use on the products we manufacture for them, is an unacceptable drug claim or an unauthorized version of a food "health claim".
+A regulatory agency may not accept the evidence of safety for any new ingredients that we may want to market, may determine that a particular product or product ingredient presents an unacceptable health risk, may determine that a particular statement of nutritional support on our products or that parties use on the products we manufacture for them, or that we want to use on our products or that third parties want to use on the products we manufacture for them, is an unacceptable drug claim or an unauthorized version of a food "health claim".
 A regulatory agency may determine that particular claims are not adequately supported by available scientific evidence.
 Any such regulatory determination would prevent us from marketing particular products or using certain statements on those products, which could adversely affect our sales of those products.